odnoklassniki/pravda-ml/README.md

-# ok-ml-pipelines
+# PravdaML
-This project is used to define machine learning pipelines on top of Spark.
+This project is used to define machine learning pipelines on top of Spark and was formerly known as ok-ml-pipelines.
 This an *extension*, not a replacement, of the Spark ML package with a focus on structural aspects of distributed machine learning deployments.
 Core features added by the project are: